Cardinality Estimation of Subgraph Matching: A Filtering-Sampling Approach: Introduction

 \section{Introduction}

 Subgraph matching is the fundamental problem in understanding and analyzing graph structured data \cite{FundementalProblems}.
 Given a data graph and a query graph, subgraph matching is the problem of finding all isomorphic embeddings of the query graph in the data graph.
 Identifying the occurrences of specific subgraph patterns is crucial for various applications such as analyzing protein-protein interaction networks~\cite{SING, Bonnici2017}, revealing patterns and trends of user interactions in social networks~\cite{Fan2012}, and optimizing queries in relational databases~\cite{TurboHompp}.
-Subgraph counting, the problem of counting the number of embeddings, is also of paramount importance in various applications, such as designing graph kernels~\cite{GraphletKernels} and understanding biological networks~\cite{Bio1, Bio2}.
+Subgraph counting, the problem of counting the number of embeddings, is also of paramount importance in various applications, such as designing graph kernels~\cite{GraphletKernels, CycleKernel} and understanding biological networks~\cite{Bio1, Bio2}.

-Both subgraph matching and subgraph counting are computationally challenging, as they are NP-hard problems \cite{NPHard}.
+Both subgraph matching and subgraph counting are computationally challenging.
+Specifically, subgraph matching is NP-hard \cite{DAF}.
+Subgraph counting is \#P-hard, since subgraph counting in planar graphs (subgraph counting restricted to both data graph and query graph being planar) is \#P-hard \cite{PlanarCounting}.
 This challenge is further amplified by the exponential number of possible embeddings.
-For instance, \Cref{fig:FerrisWheel} shows some query graphs with 8 vertices and the number of embeddings for each query graph in the \WordNet graph \cite{WordNet}.
+For instance, \Cref{fig:Fig01} shows some query graphs with 8 vertices and the number of embeddings for each query graph in the \WordNet graph \cite{WordNet}.
 The number of embeddings varies from $744$ to $4.7\times 10^{15}$ with only small changes in the query graphs.
-Consequently, numerous subgraph matching algorithms \cite{TurboIso, GraphsAtATime, CFLMatch, DAF, VEQ}, which are primarily implemented for counting the number of embeddings rather than finding the actual embeddings, typically count at most $k$ (usually $10^3$ to $10^5$) embeddings, instead of counting all embeddings.
+Consequently, numerous subgraph matching algorithms \cite{TurboIso, GraphQL, CFLMatch, DAF, VEQ}, which are primarily implemented for counting the number of embeddings rather than finding the actual embeddings, typically count at most $k$ (usually $10^3$ to $10^5$) embeddings, instead of counting all embeddings.
 As a result, there is a pressing need for an accurate and efficient algorithm for \textit{Subgraph Cardinality Estimation}, which is to estimate the number of all isomorphic embeddings.

 \paragraph{Existing Approaches and Limitations} Subgraph cardinality estimation has been extensively researched due to its diverse real-world applications.
 In particular, the counting of small subgraphs (also known as graphlets or motifs) has been widely studied.
 IMPR \cite{IMPR} proposed a random walk-based method for counting graphlets, while MOTIVO \cite{MOTIVO} developed an adaptive graphlet sampling algorithm utilizing the color-coding technique.
 However, such works primarily focus on small subgraphs.